Professor Simon Joss

 - Wellbeing When Writing: An intervention programme for tackling mental health and wellbeing issues arising from the doctoral writing process.
 Office for Students (Catalyst Fund) 2018-2020 (held at University of Westminster).

-I have successfully supervised six PhD candidates to completion, and currently have four doctoral researchers under my guidance.
+I have successfully supervised eight PhD candidates to completion, and currently have four doctoral researchers under my guidance.

 I am available to supervise projects in the broad areas of: sustainable urban development, eco cities, smart cities, policy analysis, governance (community engagement, public accountability), and innovation (experimentation, standardization).
 I am well versed in both qualitative methods (semi-structured interviews, participant observation, discourse analysis) and quantitative techniques (surveys, bibliometric analysis, webometrics).